L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Data Collection and Annotation for L-Eval

-\paragraph{Review (Opinion) Summarization} Review (Opinion) Summarization aims to summarize the reviews from customs reviews on a restaurant or hotel.
-We obtain 20 samples from the validation and test set of SPACE~\citep{angelidis-etal-2021-extractive} where human-written abstractive summaries are created for 50 hotels based on 100 input reviews each.
-SPACE consists of customer reviews of hotels from TripAdvisor, with 1.1 million training reviews for 11,000 hotels.
-The original task asks the model to summarize hotels from multiple aspects: food, location, cleanliness, etc. We construct the instructions for review summarization via performing Self-Instruct on GPT-4.
-(Denoted as ``review\_summ'' in Table~\ref{tab:datasets}) \begin{example}{}{example} \texttt{ \textbf{1}.
-Input: <Multiple reviews>\\ \textbf{2}.
-Instruction: Give a broad summary of guest impressions about Doubletree by Hilton Seattle Airport.\\ \textbf{3}.
-Output: The staff are friendly and exceptional.
-Every room (lobby included) was very clean.
-They are spacious, very quiet, and come with a coffee maker... } \end{example} \paragraph{TV Show Summarization} Originating from the SummScreen~\citep{chen2022summscreen}, the original dataset is an abstractive summarization dataset combining TV series transcripts and episode recaps.
+This dataset originates from the SummScreen~\citep{chen2022summscreen}, the original dataset is an abstractive summarization dataset combining TV series transcripts and episode recaps.
 SummScreen is constructed from fan-contributed websites.
-We filter 13 transcripts for L-Eval.
-(Denoted as ``tv\_show\_summ'' in Table~\ref{tab:datasets}) \begin{example}{}{example} \texttt{ \textbf{1}.
-Input: $<$TV series transcripts$>$\\ \textbf{2}.
-Instruction: Write a summary for the scene.\\ \textbf{3}.
-Output: Feeling guilty over Phoebe missing out on London, the gang plan a weekend trip to Atlantic City, but just as they are about to leave... } \end{example}
+We use 13 of these transcripts in L-Eval. \begin{example}{}{example} \texttt{ \textbf{Input}: <TV series transcripts> \textbackslash n\textbackslash n \\ Instruction: Write a summary of the scene. \textbackslash n Answer this question with xx words.\\ \textbf{Ground turth}: Feeling guilty over Phoebe missing out on London, the gang plans a weekend trip to Atlantic City, but just as they are about to leave... } \end{example}